King of the Nerds (British TV series): Contestant progress

 (WINNER) The contestant won the competition and was crowned "King of the Nerds".

 (RUNNER-UP) The contestant was the runner-up in the competition.

 (WIN) The contestant won the Nerd War and received immunity from elimination.

 (IN) The contestant lost the Nerd War, but was not selected to compete in the Nerd-Off.

 (RISK) The contestant won the Nerd-Off and escaped elimination.

 (OUT) The contestant lost the Nerd-Off and was eliminated from the competition.

-(WITHDRAW) The contestant quit before joining a team.